Best Temperature Range for Pet Snakes (Species Comparison)

 1. Under Tank Heater (UTH)

-• Best for burrowing or ground-dwelling snakes
+• Ideal for ground-dwelling snakes

-• Needs a thermostat to prevent burns
+• Always controlled by a thermostat to prevent burns

 2. Ceramic Heat Emitters (CHE)